-- Shall provide such other reasonable support for parental involvement activities as parents may request consistent with Title I requirements.
+- Shall provide such other reasonable support for parental involvement activities consistent with Title IA requirements, as parents may request.

-A school -parent compact shall be developed for each of the district’s Title I schools.
-The compact must be given to each parent with evidence collected that parents were given information regarding the intent of the compact.
+A school -parent compact shall be developed for each of the district’s Title IA schools.
 The compact shall:

-- Describe the school’s responsibility to provide high quality curriculum and instruction in a supportive and effective learning environment that enables students to meet the state's student academic achievement standards;
+- Describe the school’s responsibility to provide high -quality curriculum and instruction in a supportive and effective learning environment that enables students to meet the State’s academic achievement standards.

-- Stress the importance of ongoing communication between teachers and parents through annual parent‑teacher conferences at the elementary school level.
+- Address the importance of ongoing communication between teachers and parents through:

-The district’s policy shall be adopted by the Board, reviewed annually and updated periodically to meet the changing needs of parents and the school and distributed to parents of participating students in an understandable and uniform format and, to the extent practicable, in a language the parents can understand.
+The district’s policy, plan and compact shall be reviewed annually and updated periodically to meet the changing needs of parents and the schools, and distributed to parents of participating students in an understandable and uniform format and, to the extent practicable, in a language the parents can understand.

 Every Student Succeeds Act of 2015, 20 U.S.C. §§ 6312, 6318 (2012).